deepdrugai/DPEB/README.md

 ---
 ##  Dataset Acesss

-The dataset can be accessed from this link:[https://lsu.box.com/s/iodwl7twijzxtsckv4fo5wmm92m4zs95](https://lsu.box.com/s/iodwl7twijzxtsckv4fo5wmm92m4zs95)
+The dataset can be accessed from this [Box link](https://lsu.box.com/s/iodwl7twijzxtsckv4fo5wmm92m4zs95).

 ---
 ##  Environment Setup